shirinzadeh/frairmount/content/privacy.md

 - Phone [Your phone number].
 - Address : [your physical address] -->

-Thank you for trusting Casino Hotels with your personal information.
+Thank you for trusting FortuneFairmont with your personal information.
 We are committed to protecting your privacy and providing you with the best possible user experience.